iamlothian/Implement.js/README.md

 Instance Checking:
 ------------

-Using the built in `instanceof` operator will not work on implamented functions as the resulting objects constructor is not a single function constructor.
+Using the built in `instanceof` operator will not work on implemented functions as the resulting objects constructor is not a single function constructor.

-For this reason implamented function gain the `__InstanceOf__` method.
-This method gives you the ability to check weather an implamented object was created using a specific constructr function.
+For this reason implemented function gain the `__InstanceOf__` method.
+This method gives you the ability to check weather an implemented object was created using a specific constructor function.

     c.__InstanceOf__(a)         // -> true
     c.__InstanceOf__(b)         // -> true
     c.__InstanceOf__(Function)  // -> true : every implamented object is an __InstanceOf__ Function

-Extending Implamented Constructors:
+Extending Implemented Constructors:
 ------------

-Implamented function also gain the `Extend` method, which is used to extend implamented function further.
+Implemented function also gain the `Extend` method, which is used to extend implemented function further.

     //...
     var d = c.Extend(function(){